Arizona Statute of Limitations

 ---|---|

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts, ballot initiatives, and other means.
+Consult an Arizona civil litigation attorney or conduct your own legal research.

 Arizona Civil Statute of Limitations Related Resources